How to get the greatest benefits from working remotely – the ultimate guide

 A few reports have shown that when workers are given the chance to work remotely, their company loyalty increases.
 Why?

 It’s all about a company having trust in their employees and offering them flexibility.
-Letting employees work from home when they have a bit of a cough or a runny nose is healthier and more comfortable for everyone involved, no one wants to be the office sniffler or nose blower, or be the person who sits right next to them pretending not to see or hear anything (we’ve all been there, let’s be honest).
+Letting employees work from home when they have a bit of a cough or a runny nose is healthier and more comfortable for everyone involved; no one wants to be the office sniffler or nose blower, or be the person who sits right next to them pretending not to see or hear anything (we’ve all been there, let’s be honest).

 Parents with young children will also appreciate the greater flexibility that comes with working at home when their children can’t be away at school or if a babysitter for Junior can’t be found.
-As employees are given the chance to work remotely, they gain the sense that their boss or company trusts them to do their work away from the office, that paired with greater job flexibility results in greater company loyalty.
+When employees are given the chance to work remotely, they gain the sense that their boss or company trusts them to do their work away from the office, and that paired with greater job flexibility results in greater company loyalty.

 Increase your productivity